 For its 2014 UK tour, Nova Music Opera coupled two specially commissioned works to great acclaim: Airborne, Cecilia McDowall's work, to a libretto by Andy Rashleigh, about a WW1 pilot and his sweetheart and Stephen McNeff's Prometheus Drowned which examines the curious circumstances of Percy Bysshe Shelley's death in Livorno, Italy in 1822.
 Full details including cast lists can be found here.

-2015 sees a revival of Thomas Hyde's That Man Stephen Ward coupled with a commission from Charlotte Bray to a libretto by Amy Rosenthal, Entaglement, which examines the end of Ruth Ellis' life, before her contoversial exceution in July 1955,
+2015 and 2016 saw the revival of Thomas Hyde's That Man Stephen Ward coupled with a commission from Charlotte Bray to a libretto by Amy Rosenthal, Entaglement, which examines the end of Ruth Ellis' life, before her contoversial exceution in July 1955.
+Premiered at the Cheltenham Festival and repeated at the Presteigne Festival and at LSO St Luke's in London, both works were a great success with audiences and critics alike